Automattic/vip-governance-plugin/README.md

 ## Analytics

-The plugin records two data points for analytics:
+The plugin records a single data point for analytics:

 1. A usage metric when the block editor is loaded with the VIP Governance plugin activated.
 This analytic data simply is a counter, and includes no information about the post's content or metadata.

    When the plugin is used on the [WordPress VIP][wpvip] platform, analytic data will include the customer site ID associated with usage.
 All other usage of this plugin outside of WordPress VIP is marked with an `Unknown` source.

-2. When an error occurs from within the plugin on the [WordPress VIP][wpvip] platform.
-This is used to identify issues with customers for private follow-up.

-	All other usage of this plugin outside of WordPress VIP does not record error analytics.

-Both of these data points are a counter that is incremented, and do not contain any other telemetry or sensitive data.
+This data point is a counter that is incremented, and does not contain any other telemetry or sensitive data.
 You can see what's being [collected in code here][analytics-file].

 ## Development